iKozay/myMoney/README.md

 # penny.oink

-Considering the recent inflation, and the oingoing recession, it's more important than ever to keep our pockets and our wallets full.
+Considering the recent inflation, and the ongoing recession, it's more important than ever to keep our pockets and our wallets full.
 That is exactly what penny.oink is designed to do.

 ## Features